-- Excellent communication and written skills with both team members and external parties such as patent offices, as the communication of complex concepts is often required.
+- Excellent written and communication skills with both team members and external parties such as patent offices, as the communication of complex concepts is often required.

 - An understanding of technological and scientific principles in the relevant fields of technology you are practising in.